bittorrenttorque/btapp/README.md

 var local = new Btapp({});
 ```

+Crack open your console window (sorry IE) and take a peak at what's happening.

 If you're connecting to a remote client, just supply a username and password
 <div class="run" title="Run"></div>
 ```javascript